dannydrinkwater/Front-End-Template/readme.md

 ## Public

-Ensure that your Apache/nginx webroot points to this directory.
+Ensure that your server webroot points to this directory.

 A sample `robots.txt` file is also included for convenience.